-This reflection was originally published in May 2020.
+This reflection was originally published in 2020 during the pandemic.

 One recent day, I drove to my husband’s workplace to get some work done.
 His business is closed and empty as our state is still under lockdown, and so his office has become a convenient place for me to escape to.
 With five children schooling in our home each day, and all of us competing for space and wi-fi, it’s very nice to have a quiet refuge available.